Jennnyyy/Jennnyyy/README.md

 - 👋 Hi, I’m @Jennnyyy
 - 👀 I’m interested in learning new languages, and love writing.
-- 🌱 I’m currently in the MLH Program Fellowship
+- 🌱 I’m currently... a STIP SUB for Greenleaf Elementary for the OUSD District.
-- 💞️ I’m looking to collaborate with Lydia Farag for the SMILE Project.
+- 💞️ I’m looking to collaborate in new projects.
 - 📫 How to reach me: Jenniferfloressoto2019@gmail.com

 <!---